RustCrypto/utils/crypto-bigint/README.md

 [![Project Chat][chat-image]][chat-link]
 [![Build Status][build-image]][build-link]

-Pure Rust implementation of a big integer library designed from the ground-up for use in cryptographic applications only.
+Pure Rust implementation of a big integer library which has been designed from the ground-up for use in cryptographic applications.

 Provides constant-time, `no_std`-friendly implementations of modern formulas using const generics.

 [Documentation][docs-link]

+# Minimum Supported Rust Version

+**Rust 1.51** at a minimum.

+## Goals

+- No heap allocations (`no_std`-friendly)
+- Constant-time by default.
+We may add variable-time operations in the future but they will be secondary and explicitly marked as such.
+- Leverage what is possible today with const generics on `stable` rust.
+- Support `const fn` as much as possible, including decoding big integers from bytes/hex and performing arithmetic operations on them, with the goal of being able to compute values at compile-time.

 ## Status

-tl;dr: not ready to use.

-This is a work-in-progress prototype of what is possible in a const generics-based big integer library oriented towards cryptography.

-However, const generics support in Rust is still in a very early stage and thus so is this library.
-We intend to evolve it along with Rust's support for const generics until they meet our baseline requirements.
+This library presently provides only a baseline level of functionality.
+It's new, unaudited, and may contain bugs.
+We recommend that it only be used in an experimental capacity for now.

+Please see the [feature wishlist tracking ticket] for more information.

 ## License